SnehalThale/TASK--5/README.md

-# TASK--5
+# TASK-5
-using HTML, CSS and JavaScript
+Using HTML, CSS and JavaScript